MatheusRich/matheusrich.github.io/_posts/2021-05-31-start-contributing-to-open-source-today.md

 ### 📝 Improving documentation

-This is one of my preferred ways to contributo to OSS.
+This is one of my preferred ways to contribute to OSS.
 Here we have a lot of options: fixing typos, rewriting confusing sections, adding docs where it's missing.
 The best is that you can improve documentation as you read it!
 If you're learning a new tool, this may be the simplest way to start contributing!

-The contributions bellow were made just as I started studying the tools:
+The contributions below were made just as I started studying the tools:

 - [Lucky - Fix long links in small screens](https://github.com/luckyframework/website/pull/305)
 - [Crystal Book - Use simpler algorithm in docs](https://github.com/crystal-lang/crystal-book/pull/394)